CVS Health: Longs Drugs

 Longs Drugs is a retail pharmacy chain with approximately 40 drug stores throughout the state of Hawaii.
-The company was acquired by CVS Health in October 2008, and is operated as a separate brand.
+Prior to its acquisition by CVS in 2008, it was a chain of over 500 stores located primarily on the west coast of the United States.
+The stores in states other than Hawaii were rebranded to CVS.

 Navarro Discount Pharmacies

 Navarro Discount Pharmacies is a pharmacy chain, photo service, and pharmacy benefit manager in the United States.
 The company was acquired by CVS Health in September 2014, and is operated as a separate brand of CVS Health.
 The company mainly operates in Miami-Dade and Broward Counties and currently has 33 stores.

 Accordant

 Accordant provides rare disease case management and care management services for patients with rare, chronic diseases and their caregivers.
 Clients are primarily health plans, employers, and third party administrators (TPAs).
 The company is operated as a wholly owned subsidiary of CVS Health Corporation.

 Coram

 Coram is one of the nation's largest providers of infusion services, clinical and compliance monitoring and individual patient counseling and education.
 Coram cares for 140,000 patients annually through a national network of more than 85 locations as well as the largest home infusion network in the United States.
 The company was acquired by CVS Health in August 2015, and is operated as a wholly owned subsidiary of CVS Health Corporation.